Vishu-221b/Note-Maker/README.md

 ## Description

-The Notes App is a modern web application built with React JS, designed to help you easily manage and organize your notes.
-It provides a user-friendly interface for creating, editing and organizing your notes efficiently.
+NoteFlow is a web-based dynamic note-taking application built using React, designed to enhance the user's note creation and management experience.
+The project seamlessly combines user-friendly features and technology to facilitate efficient note-taking and preservation.
+Local Storage is employed to manage data persistence and retrieval.

 ## Demo